Enlisting a second pair of eyes

 Phil Harding, journalist, media consultant and former director of news at the BBC World Service said he doesn’t know of a foolproof method, but goes along similar lines to Terry O’Connor in trying to force the brain to look at the content differently.

 “Leave it overnight…..print it out of course, if you can….changing the font…..reading the paragraphs in reverse order (part of the trick is not get caught up in the narrative)…. and often best of all read it out loud slowly.”

 Nick Raistrick, a media development specialist agrees with Phil Harding’s point about reading the material out loud, but he also turns to colleagues to check his copy.

-“I read my copy out loud in a massive font with everything else closed on my desktop …. and still miss stuff.
-I can’t sub my own work at all, which is embarrassing as I’m so anal with other people’s copy.
-I’ve developed an informal network of subs who I sometimes send things to… as long as it’s reciprocal!
+“I enlarge my copy using a massive font, close everything else on my desktop, and then read it out loud …. and still I miss stuff.
+I can’t sub my own work at all, which is embarrassing as I’m so anal with other people‘s copy.
+I’ve developed an informal network of subs who I sometimes send things to… as long as it’s reciprocal.
 Not always practical as deadlines loom though…”